kubermatic/docs/content/kubermatic/v2.14/installation/install_kubermatic/_index.en.md

     # in the values.yaml
     domain: kubermatic.example.com

-  # These secret keys configure the way components commmunicate with Dex.
+  # These secret keys configure the way components communicate with Dex.
   auth:
     # this must match the secret configured for the KKP client from
     # the values.yaml.